Final Fantasy XIV

 - High Level of Content – an incredible amount of content.
 Players can easily spend thousands of hours in the game without running out of content to explore.

-- Small Features – lots of smaller features make the game feel complete (marriage, Golden Saucer mini games, tons of side quests, etc).
+- Tons of Small Features – lots of smaller features make the game feel complete (marriage, Golden Saucer mini games, Triple Triad, tons of side quests, etc).

 Final Fantasy XIV Screenshots